Cray-HPE/docs-csm/operations/configuration_management/Configuration_Management_with_the_CFS_Batcher.md

 # Configuration Management with the CFS Batcher

-Creating configuration sessions with the Configuration Framework Service \(CFS\) enables remote execution for configuring live nodes and boot images prior to booting.
-CFS also provides its Batcher component for configuration management of registered system components.
+Creating [configuration sessions](Configuration_Sessions.md) with the Configuration Framework Service (CFS) enables remote execution for configuring live nodes and boot images prior to booting.
+CFS also provides its Batcher component for configuration management of registered system [components](Configuration_Management_of_System_Components.md).
 The CFS Batcher periodically examines the aggregated configuration state of registered components and schedules CFS sessions against those that have not been configured to their desired state.
 The frequency of scheduling, the maximum number of components to schedule in the same CFS session, and the expiration time for scheduling less than full sessions are configurable.

-The CFS-Batcher schedules CFS sessions according to the following rules:
+The CFS Batcher schedules CFS sessions according to the following rules:

 * Components are assigned to a batch if they need configuration, are not disabled, and are currently not assigned to a batch.
   * Components are grouped according to their desired state information.